ni/nimble/packages/nimble-components/src/toggle-button/toggle-button.spec.md

 -   start - the expected slot for the icon
 -   _default_ - the expected slot for text content

+Unlike the FAST switch, the `nimble-toggle-button` will not support the following slots because [toggle buttons should not change their message based on whether or not they are checked](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-pressed):

+-   unchecked-message
+-   checked-message

 _Template_

 In order to have the toggle button visually appear like a button, a custom HTML template will be provided for it.
 The HTML of the template will be very similar to the FAST switch with the contents similar to the FAST button so that the toggle button and button can share CSS.